Kong/kong-vagrant/README.md

 ### Development tips and tricks

-- `export KONG_LUA_CODE_CACHE=false` turns the code caching off, you can start Kong, edit your local files (on your host machine), and test your code without restarting Kong.
 - `export KONG_LOG_LEVEL=debug` to show detailed logs when coding
 - When just running Kong to play with your plugin, then `export KONG_PREFIX=/kong/servroot` will set the Kong working directory to